Beza Fellows

 FELLOW OF CLASSICAL HUMANITIES

-Dr. Jacob Allee is presently serving as a teacher and Upper School Dean at Caritas Classical Christian Academy in Chandler, AZ.
+Jacob Allee, Ph.D., is presently serving as a teacher and Upper School Dean at Caritas Christian Classical Academy in Chandler, AZ.
 He has been formally working in classical Christian education since 2014 but he and his wife homeschooled classically for several years before that.
-Dr. Allee is also the founder of Study The Great Books which is committed to producing classical Christian curriculum that is faithful to the Lordship of Jesus Christ for use in classrooms and homes across the country.
+Dr. Allee is also the founder of Study The Great Books which produces classical Christian curriculum that is faithful to the Lordship of Jesus Christ for use in classrooms and homes across the country.
 He is happily married and he and his wife, Susan, enjoy raising their four wonderful children.
 He earned his Ph.D. in Humanities from Faulkner University.
 His academic research focuses upon the role stories play in developing the moral imagination and the power stories have to pass on and preserve virtue within a society.

 FELLOW OF SCHOOL LEADERSHIP

 As Head of School at Coram Deo Academy, David Seibel aims to cultivate a generation of scholar-disciples who are passionate about learning.
-Husband to Brooke and father of two current and an additional two future Coram Deo Academy students, David holds a Doctorate of Education from Southern Seminary, an M.Div. from Southern Seminary, an M.Ed. from Marian University, and B.A. in Economics and Spanish from Wabash College.
-Dr. Seibel’s dissertation focused on the leadership contributions to school growth using the organizational theory of Ichak Adizes, describing how schools mature over time.
+Husband to Brooke and father of two current and an additional two future Coram Deo Academy students, Dr. Seibel holds an Ed.D. and an M.Div. from The Southern Baptist Theological Seminary, an M.Ed. from Marian University, and a B.A. in Economics and Spanish from Wabash College.
+His dissertation focused on the leadership contributions to school growth using the organizational theory of Ichak Adizes, describing how schools mature over time.
 His family attends Cornerstone Bible Church in Carmel, Indiana.
-Dr. Seibel also serves as the Director of School Growth Initiatives for the ACCS.
 He is the author of Growing A Classical School: How Unified Leadership and Teamwork Create Sustained Growth.

 FELLOW OF SCHOOL LEADERSHIP

-Dr. David J. Stanton IV serves as the Headmaster at Oakdale Academy, a classical Christian school in the Metro Detroit region with an aim to prepare students for a life of service to God, family, community, and country.
+David J. Stanton IV, Ed.D., is Senior Director of Alumni Relations at Hillsdale College.
+In this role, Dr. Stanton contributes to spreading the work and mission of the College to its alumni, and promotes the classical liberal arts tradition embodied at Hillsdale.
+Previously, he served as Headmaster at Oakdale Academy, a classical Christian school in the Metro Detroit region with an aim to prepare students for a life of service to God, family, community, and country.
+David continues his work in the classical education movement through not only his work at Hillsdale, but as one of the founding members and leaders of the Society for Classical Schools in Michigan.
 David is married to his wonderful wife Jodie and is blessed with six children.
-David earned his doctorate (Ed.D.) and education specialist (Ed.S.) from Liberty University, along with a master’s from Central Michigan, and his bachelor’s from Hillsdale College.
-He has also studied at both the Naval War College and Joint Forces Staff College during a two-decade career in the Navy Reserve which included command positions and deployments to Afghanistan and Bahrain.
-David hosts the podcast Classical Dialogues and a Substack series entitled The Classical Patriot.
-David is the founder of Firmum Consulting and Publishing, LLC where he mentors and guides school leaders and boards.
+David earned his doctorate (Ed.D.), education specialist (Ed.S.), and a graduate certificate in Pastoral Counseling from Liberty University, along with a master’s from Central Michigan, and his bachelor’s from Hillsdale College.
+David hosts the Substack blog The Classical Patriot and is the founder of Firmum Consulting and Publishing, LLC where he mentors and guides school leaders and boards.

 FELLOW OF CLASSICAL HUMANITIES